JLD-Aveo-Plus-Ventures-LTD/FullStack-Developer-Test/README.md

 5. **JWT middleware**: Create reusable middleware to verify JWTs, attach the decoded payload to `req.user`, and respond with appropriate HTTP status codes for errors or expired tokens.
 6. **Instructions**: Update the README with concise steps showing how to run the server and test the endpoints using curl or Postman.

-Leave the task unsolved so that candidates can demonstrate their implementation and understanding during the exercise.
+You would be expected to demonstrate your implementation and understanding during the exercise.